 Definition: A cash book is that unique book of accounts which fulfils the objective of both, a journal and a ledger.
-Like a journal, it is the first book which records all the cash transactions of the business; and it also acts as a subsidiary book to post all the cash transactions, similar to a cash account in the ledger.
+Like a journal, it is the first book which records all the cash transactions of the business.
+It also acts as a subsidiary book to post all the cash transactions, similar to a cash account in the ledger.

 It can be broken down into two words, i.e., ‘cash’ and ‘book’.
 Cash is a real monetary instrument like currency, i.e., coins or notes used as a medium of exchange for acquiring goods and services.
 Book refers to a compiled record of the information available in the written or printed form.